Honoré de Balzac: First literary efforts

 Balzac's first project was a libretto for a comic opera called Le Corsaire, based on Lord Byron's The Corsair.
-Realizing he would have trouble finding a composer, however, he turned to other pursuits.
+Following difficulties sourcing a composer, he turned to other pursuits.

-In 1820 Balzac completed the five-act verse tragedy Cromwell.
-Although it pales by comparison with his later works, some critics consider it a good-quality text.
+In 1820, Balzac completed the five-act verse tragedy Cromwell.
+While considered a work of lower quality in comparison to later published work, some critics consider it a good-quality text.
 When he finished, Balzac went to Villeparisis and read the entire work to his family; they were unimpressed.
 He followed this effort by starting (but never finishing) three novels: Sténie, Falthurne, and Corsino.

-In 1821 Balzac met the enterprising Auguste Le Poitevin, who convinced the author to write short stories, which Le Poitevin would then sell to publishers.
-Balzac quickly turned to longer works, and by 1826 he had written nine novels, all published under pseudonyms and often produced in collaboration with other writers.
-For example, the scandalous novel Vicaire des Ardennes (1822)—banned for its depiction of nearly-incestuous relations and, more egregiously, of a married priest—attributed to a "Horace de Saint-Aubin".
+In 1821, Balzac met Auguste Le Poitevin, who convinced the author to write short stories, which Le Poitevin would then sell to publishers.
+Balzac turned to longer works, and by 1826 he had written nine novels, all published under pseudonyms and often produced in collaboration with other writers.
+For example, the novel Vicaire des Ardennes (1822)—banned for its depiction of nearly-incestuous relations and, more egregiously, of a married priest—attributed to a "Horace de Saint-Aubin".
 These books were potboiler novels, designed to sell quickly and titillate audiences.
 In Saintsbury's view, "they are curiously, interestingly, almost enthrallingly bad".
 Saintsbury indicates that Robert Louis Stevenson tried to dissuade him from reading these early works of Balzac.
 American critic Samuel Rogers, however, notes that "without the training they gave Balzac, as he groped his way to his mature conception of the novel, and without the habit he formed as a young man of writing under pressure, one can hardly imagine his producing La Comédie humaine".
 Biographer Graham Robb suggests that as he discovered the Novel, Balzac discovered himself.

-During this time Balzac wrote two pamphlets in support of primogeniture and the Society of Jesus.
+During this time, Balzac wrote two pamphlets in support of primogeniture and the Society of Jesus.
 The latter, regarding the Jesuits, illustrated his lifelong admiration for the Catholic Church.
 In the preface to La Comédie humaine he wrote: "Christianity, above all, Catholicism, being ... a complete system for the repression of the depraved tendencies of man, is the most powerful element of social order".